 Q: Can stabilised Mud Blocks be used for load-bearing walls?

-Answer: Yes, Stabilized Mud Blocks can used in all categories of load-bearing buildings (as per IS 4326: 1993 category A to E) provided at least a proper masonry mortar is applied and all arrangement prescribed in the code is provided if 3 storied load bearing building is constructed.
+Answer: Yes, Stabilized Mud Blocks can be used in all categories of load-bearing buildings (as per IS 4326: 1993 category A to E) provided that at least a proper masonry mortar is applied and all arrangement prescribed in the code is provided if a 3-storied load-bearing building is constructed.